 Note: The year labeled for the calculation, and the adjustment is effective for December of that year (received by beneficiaries in January of the following year).

-CPI-W was up 1.7% year-over-year in July, and although this is early – we need the data for July, August and September – my current guess is COLA will probably be under 2.0% this year, the smallest increase since 2016.
+CPI-W was up 1.0% year-over-year in July, and although this is very early – we need the data for August and September – my current guess is COLA will probably increase over 1% this year, but lower than the 1.6% last year, and the smallest increase since 2016.